puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### Description
   Configure the list of enterprise login URLs (HTTP and HTTPS schemes only) where Microsoft Edge should capture the fingerprint of passwords and use it for password reuse detection.
-In order for Microsoft Edge to correctly capture password fingerprints, make sure your login pages follow the guidelines on https://docs.microsoft.com/Placeholder10.

 If you enable this policy, the password protection service captures fingerprints of passwords on the defined URLs.